anirudh-nanwal/Linux-Commands/Linux-Commands.md

 - ```gio open <some-path>``` Opens the file browser with the specified path.
 - ```gio open .``` Opens the file browser with the current working directory.

+## Installing softwares

+- ```sudo apt update && sudo apt upgrade``` Run this command before installing any software so that system is always updated.
+- Follow the guidelines as stated by the docs in order to install the software.
+- ```flatpak install flathub <application-id>``` Inorder to install via flatpak.
+- ```sudo apt install <path/name-of-the-downloaded-software>``` Inorder to install via apt with the path of the install file specified.
+- ```sudo apt install ./<name-of-the-downloaded-software>``` Inorder to install via apt provided the install file is present in the current directory.

 ## Command Chaining

 - Command after the operator ```&&``` waits till the command before the operator is executed successfully.